Loubrains/FuzzyMatcher/README.md

 - When typing string, press enter to press associated button/do associated action.
 - Redisplay category results upon category updates (only relevant in single categorization mode).
 - Make an executable that includes the python script (for future editing).
+- Pass in a list of category names?

 ### UI: